 Thousands of furnished rentals to book online

 Lisbon is Portugal’s capital and a hub for government, commerce, art and academia.
 The city is built over seven hills, and features architecture that whilst undeniably European, always draws comparisons with San Fransisco due to the dozens of classic trolley cars that climb their steep sides.
 In fact, its ‘Ponte 25 de Abril’ over the river Tajo was built by the same engineers who built the famous Golden Gate Bridge.
 Lisbon stands for blue skies, a balmy Atlantic climate and a wonderful cuisine.
 Expect to enjoy extended lunches, luxurious espresso breaks, and a thriving nightlife.
-Whether you need to rent student accommodation in Lisbon or are looking for a fully furnished apartment, on Nestpick you can find your dream home.
-Here is a short guide to the city …
+The Baixa, Alfama, Santa Maria Maior and Misericordia are nice districts of this city...

 The district Santa Maria Maior, which consists of the Chiado, Castelo and Mouraia neighbourhoods, is an elegant and upscale district of Lisbon.
 Here you can find renovated Lisbon apartments for rent long term that are beautifully designed, clean, modern and spacious.
 Santa Maria Maior de Lisboa, built in 1147, is one the oldest cathedrals in Lisbon.
 This church survived several earthquakes and is a mixture of Romanesque, Gothic and modern architecture.
 The district also has several museums, theatres and upscale restaurants, which make this neighbourhood a distinct blend of old and modern culture.